HKUST-Aerial-Robotics/Teach-Repeat-Replan/README.md

 The GPU functionalities are turned-on.

-If *ENABLE_CUDA* turn on, **local_sensing** mimic the depth measured by onboard stereo cameras.
-It has a stereo camera model and renders a depth image by GPU.
-If *ENABLE_CUDA* off, it publish point cloud data.
+**local_sensing** is the simulated sensors.
+If *ENABLE_CUDA* turn on, it mimics the depth measured by stereo cameras and renders a depth image by GPU.
+If *ENABLE_CUDA* off, it publish pointclouds.
 Our local mapper takes both depth images and pointclouds.

 **polyhedron_generator** is used to find free convex polyhedrons which form the flight corridor while teaching.
 If *ENABLE_CUDA* turn on, it can run much faster (depends on resolution, up to 30X at fine resolution) than *ENABLE_CUDA* off.